• Skip to primary navigation

 Jump to Recipe

-This homemade taco seasoning takes only a moment to make and will replace your store bought seasoning packets.
-Made with easy to find spices that may already be in your pantry.
+This homemade taco seasoning takes only a moment to make and replaces those store bought seasoning packets.
+It's made with simple spices and has a complex flavor that you'll love.

 Ingredients